WHAT IS GLAUCOMA

 With regards to the aqueous humor, there should be an appropriate balance between the quantity that is produced, and the quantity that departs from the eye.
 Problems happen when the eye doesn’t properly drain the fluid.
 There might be other reasons why excess fluids back up.
 When these abnormalities happen, that’s when IOP or Intraocular pressure occurs, at a rate of over 21 mm Hg (millimeters of Mercury) which is already above normal.

 The purpose of treatment for glaucoma is to normalize the IOP pressure in the ocular areas before the nerve damage is untreatable.
 Those with high-risk factors (as stated previously), should be monitored carefully, and treatment should start as soon as possible.
-But sadly, there are types of glaucoma that can happen even to people with normal pressure or who don’t exhibit high-risk features.
-But these are rare.

 Open-Angle Glaucoma.
 This accounts for 70 to 90 percent of all glaucoma cases.
 What makes them dangerous is there are no noticeable signs in the early stages, so regular eye checkups are important.
 IOP is the most usual reason why glaucoma developed.
 Other reasons could include structural defects, advancing age, and trabecular meshwork/drainage system damage.